aff11001/ari-fischer.github.io/_posts/2023-07-26-KMC_tutorial_1_equilibrium.markdown

 >
 > k_BA = .01 \# B conversion to A

 The state of the system is then initialized.
-At time zero, there the surface is uncovered.
+At time zero, the surface is uncovered.
 This is denoted by an index of 0.
 Indexes of 1 and 2 represent A- and B-covered surfaces, respectively.
-With a bath containing 1000 molecules of *A* and zero molecules of *B*.
-The simulation will be run for 100000 events:
+The active site is exposed to a bath initially containing 1000 molecules of *A* and zero molecules of *B*.
+The simulation with proceed for 100000 events:

 > \# initial parameters \#
 >